SIC Accuracy Benchmarks

 Benchmark What it means Why it matters

-Definition fit The business activity aligns to what the SIC code actually covers.
-Reduces misclassification and improves defensibility for reporting.
+Definition fit The business activity aligns with what the SIC code actually covers.
+Reduces misclassification and improves defensibility for reporting and reference use.

-Neighbor-code precision The selection is correct relative to commonly confused or adjacent SIC industries.
-Prevents drift into similar but incorrect industries.
+Neighbor-code precision The selection holds up against commonly confused or adjacent SIC industries.
+Prevents drift into similar but incorrect categories.

-Explainability A rationale can be stated plainly using observable activity signals.
-Supports audit readiness and internal alignment.
+Explainability The rationale can be stated clearly using observable business activity signals.
+Supports audit readiness, internal review, and repeatable decision-making.

-Stability over time Changes occur only when evidence justifies a correction.
-Protects longitudinal comparability.
+Stability over time Changes occur only when evidence justifies a correction or a better-fit interpretation.
+Protects longitudinal comparability and reduces unnecessary code churn.

 Common vendor failure modes